Legal and Organisational Information about the Senate

 A total of 13 members with voting rights belong to the Senate.
 They are elected directly based on the groups.
 The proposals for elections to these bodies are intended to reflect the interests within the respective member groups.

-The members of the Presidential Board, the deans, and the directors of the bodies equivalent to the faculties, a representative of the central organisations, the central equal opportunities officer and a member of the staff council belong to the Senate in an advisory capacity.
+The members of the Presidential Board, the deans, and the directors of the bodies equivalent to the faculties, a representative of the central organisations, the central equal opportunities officer and a member of the Staff Council belong to the Senate in an advisory capacity.
 A member of the PhD students’ representation group usually attends the meetings in an advisory capacity.

 Duties